-Degree: AOS Major: Culinary Arts A Style All Her Own As food stylist and owner of Gourmet Butterfly Media & Special Events, Kersti Bowser provides food, prop styling services, and catering for special events, chef book tours, culinary demos, and television.
-But prior to her foodservice career, Kersti was involved in an entirely different kind of “styling.”
-Discovered on the … [Read more...]
+Degree: Associate of Occupational Studies Major: Culinary Arts Campus: Hyde Park, NY A Style All Her Own As food stylist and owner of Gourmet Butterfly Media & Special Events, Kersti Bowser provides food, prop styling services, and catering for special events, chef book tours, culinary demos, and television.
+But prior to her foodservice career, Kersti was involved in an entirely … [Read more...]

 Food stylists are the creative professionals who make food "camera-ready."
 They artfully prepare and arrange food with appropriate props (plates, silverware, and accessories) for still or video photography.
 It's their job to ensure that the food and its presentation are appetizing, technically correct, and visually appealing.
 You'll find food stylists working for magazines, newspapers, corporations, cookbooks, catalogs, television, and movies either on staff or as free-lancers.
 In this career, you need to be artistic, precise, patient, and versatile.

 Lilia Temple ’83, Owner/Food Stylist, StylEyes by Lilia Interior Design Consulting at Lilia Temple Styling

 When Lilia Temple was a student at the CIA and was thinking of merging her love of sculpture with her love of food, she asked one of the chefs if he knew of anyone she could talk to about food styling.
 He replied, "Oh, there's some woman in the Midwest who does a lot of it."
 Well, what was once limited to a "lone" woman has now turned into thousands of people.
 With the explosion of cooking … [Read more...]